 On the following pages you will find key information concerning the safety of our employees, business associates and visitors, recent images from our webcam, and full details of guided tours of the port.

 Locating your business at the Port of Trier enables you to benefit from superb transport links and a wide range of services.
 Find out more about the offices, warehouses and plots available at the site.

 An overview of the companies located in the commercial and industrial zone of the Port of Trier can be found here.
 These include the port companies that are at your service for your transport and logistics needs.

 On the occasion of the 60th anniversary of Trierer Hafengesellschaft, we invited 16 artists from the region and abroad to interpret their local ports through photography, installation art, painting, video art, sound art, graffiti art and graphic art.

 On the occasion of the 60th anniversary of Trierer Hafengesellschaft, we invited 16 artists to draw a contemporary picture of “their” ports.
-All works of genres like photography, illustration, painting, video art, sound art, graffiti art or prints will be on display in our AHOI art exhibition at the European Academy of Fine Arts in spring 2022.
+All works of genres like photography, illustration, painting, video art, sound art, graffiti art or prints has been on display in our AHOI art exhibition at the European Academy of Fine Arts in spring 2022.

 AHOI – Everything about the exhibition